saferpay/sndbx/texts/partialcaptures.md

 There are two reasons, why you, the merchant, should finalize a transactions, once you have finished all your actions:

 1. It is the cleaner process!
 Four you, the merchant, this is the cleaner solution and helps keeping track of every transaction and its status, not just inside your own system, but also inside the Saferpay Backoffice, where still open and closed transactions, will be marked as such!
 2. It means less hassle for your customers.
 Each time you successfully authorize a credit card, the authorized amount gets reserved on the card holders credit limit.
 That effectively means, that he/she cannot use this money, as long as you haven't claimed the money, or the reservation voids, after a certain time-frame.
-A finalization will open up the credit-limit for the card holder, so he/she may use it again, which is especially important in situations, where the merchant does not want, or can't claim all of the money, originally authorized!
+A finalization will open up the credit-limit for the card holder, so he/she may use it again, which is especially important in situations, where the merchant does not want, or can't claim all of the money originally authorized!

 ## <a name="pc-refund"></a> Handling Refunds